Gurkengewuerz/KShare/docs/index.md

 * Automatic upload/clipboard copying,
 * Hotkeys,
 * Color picker, and last but not least,
-* Custom upload destinations
+* Custom upload destinations,
-* Upload from clipboard
+* Upload from clipboard,
+* Upload History,
+* Crossplatform,
+* Windows 10 Darkmode

 ## Enough talking, show us how it looks
 The main window is rather simple, with only a log, and a button in it: